Devola offers a peaceful setting near Marietta conveniences

 Route 60 is a portal to the wider area

-Ohio state Route 60 is residents' main thoroughfare for trips into Marietta.
-The 199-bed Marietta Memorial Hospital is just off Route 60, 4 miles south of Devola, and includes an emergency room.
+Ohio state Route 60 is the main thoroughfare for trips into Marietta.
+Marietta Memorial Hospital, which has an emergency room, is off Route 60 about 4 miles south of Devola.
 “It’s one of the closest communities to Marietta Memorial Hospital,” Burdette says of Devola.
 “Doctors love it, nurses love it, hospital staff love it.”
-Interstate 77 runs just east of Devola and takes travelers 14 miles to the Mid-Ohio Valley Regional Airport, where they can catch direct flights to Charlotte.
+Interstate 77 runs just east of Devola and takes travelers 14 miles to the Mid-Ohio Valley Regional Airport, where they can catch direct flights to Charlotte, North Carolina.

 Devola has multiple holiday traditions